American Indian languages

 Some Beothuks were said to have escaped and joined the nearby

 been captured by raiding Micmac or Mohawk warriors,

 who often adopted prisoners-of-war as family members.

-But any Beothuk refugees or adoptees were quickly absorbed into the larger nations that took them in.
+But any Beothuk refugees or adoptees were quickly absorbed into the larger nations that gave them shelter.
 Unlike other

 eastern Canadian tribes, no one still practices the unique culture the Beothuks once had.